 A Mitsubishi Motors Australia spokesperson told CONTACT that this pricing was ordinarily reserved for businesses with 40+ vehicles, and so was a considerable discount for the retail purchaser [*NB notes on ‘normal’ v ‘drive-away’ pricing below].

 “Our range extends from passenger vehicles such as the Outlander and Eclipse Cross to light commercial vehicles such as the Triton and Express van,” she said.

 “All of these are eligible for the program, and vehicles bought under the program will also receive our warranty and capped-price service programs [*NB editor’s notes and reader’s comment below].

-The Mitsubishi Motors Australia spokesperson confirmed that, because DVA Gold Card TPI veterans are exempt from GST for car purchases, they can claim the fleet discount and then factor a further 10% off that?
+The Mitsubishi Motors Australia spokesperson confirmed that because DVA Gold Card TPI veterans are exempt from GST for car purchases, they can claim the fleet discount and take the GST off as well.

 *Please note something we’ve learned since first publishing this story – is that the “normal price” upon which the discount is calculated is not the same as ‘drive-away price’ usually advertised by dealerships and on the Mitsubishi web site [CONTACT does not know where you can find ‘normal price’ listed, but we’ve asked].

 CONTACT has only heard from two people who actually received an ADF discount.

 One guy reported receiving $500 off a ‘drive-away’ quote of $49,940 at a dealership (and was happy, because he hadn’t read this story and so the discount was unexpected (but, he’s less happy now, after digesting the story)).